Apollo Investment Corporation (AINV) CEO Howard Widra on Q4 2020 Results - Earnings Call Transcript

 We have found these conversations to be thoughtful and constructive as we collectively manage the economic impacts of the pandemic.
 To-date, we have generally been pleased with how management teams and sponsors have handled these conditions.

 In the coming months, we expect to see an increase in discussions with borrowers and their sponsors regarding the need for covenant amendments and requests for additional support.
-And our investment committee is meeting frequently to discuss portfolio of company development and how to address each situation.
+And our investment committee is meeting frequently to discuss portfolio company development and how to address each situation.

 Clearly, there are many unknowns regarding the full impact of the pandemic and economic shutdown on each one of our companies.
 But we'd like to provide you with some general observations.

 As we all know, the COVID-19 pandemic has been an unprecedented shock to the global economy.
-AINV entered this volatile period with a well-diversified senior corporate lending portfolio and less cyclical industries with granular positions.
-A portfolio which we believe is generally well-positioned to withstand economic volatility.
+AINV entered this volatile period with a well-diversified senior corporate lending portfolio and less cyclical industries with granular positions, a portfolio which we believe is generally well-positioned to withstand economic volatility.

 88% of our corporate lending portfolio is sponsor-backed and as I mentioned earlier, we're having constructive dialogues with these sponsors to find solutions for our companies as needed.
 We believe our portfolio repositioning over the past several years has allowed us to enter this period in a stronger position.